mauricioscastro/kcdump/README.md

 ```

  > [!IMPORTANT]
- > Resources containing sensitive data have hardcoded filters to have this data cleaned up in kcdump source code.
-Currently Secrets and OAuthClientAuthorizations.
+ > Resources containing sensitive data have hardcoded filters to have this data cleaned up in kcdump source code in case they are not excluded from the dump.
+Currently Secrets and OAuthClientAuthorizations